fkie-cad/amides/README.md

 - A minimum of 8 GB of RAM
 - At least 2 GB of HDD space

+### Docker Quickstart Environment

+The repository contains a `Dockerfile` that creates a quickstart environment for AMIDES.
+The created docker image comes with the `amides` package and all its requirements installed.
+Building and using the environment has been tested with `docker 20.10`.
+For testing purposes, we highly recommend to use the quickstart environment.

 ### Local Installation

 To directly execute AMIDES on your machine, the `amides` package can be installed either system-wide or into a virtual environment.
 As AMIDES was developed and tested on Python 3.10, we encourage to use Python greater than or equal to version 3.10.
 To execute the [experiments](#running-experiments) using your local installation, the command-line JSON processor[`jq`](https://jqlang.github.io/jq/) is also required.

-### Docker Quickstart Environment

-The repository contains a `Dockerfile` that creates a quickstart environment for AMIDES.
-The created docker image comes with the `amides` package and all its requiremnets installed.
-Building and using the environment has been tested with `docker 20.10`.
-For testing purposes, we highly recommend to use the quickstart environment.

 ## Accessing Code and Initial Data